Anthony Friend, Artistic Director

 As an orchestral musician he has worked with conductors such as Simon Rattle, Semyon Bychkov, Edward Gardner, Sakari Oramo, Kirill Karabits and Mark Wigglesworth.
 He regularly freelances with orchestras such as the London Symphony Orchestra, BBC Symphony Orchestra and English National Opera, and was a member of Southbank Sinfonia in 2017.
 He has been broadcast on BBC radio and television and played in major venues in the UK and abroad.

 A keen exponent of contemporary and twentieth-century music, he is co-founder of Filthy Lucre, an immersive, mixed-genre new music series.
 He has played Terry Riley’s In C at King’s Place with Katia and Marielle Labèque, has given numerous world premieres and has worked with groups such as the Hermes Experiment, the Riot Ensemble and Ensemble x.y.

-Aside from his performing, he founded the world-class series Spotlight Chamber Concerts in 2020, for which he received an award from the Royal Philharmonic Society, and writes programme notes and liner notes for major international concert halls and record labels.
+Aside from his performing and concert promoting, Anthony writes programme notes and liner notes for major international concert halls and record labels.

-Anthony studied at Gonville & Caius College, Cambridge, and then at the Royal Academy of Music with Angela Malsbury, and Chris Richards, Lorenzo Iosco and Chi-Yu Mo of the London Symphony Orchestra.
-He previously studied with David Campbell and Michael Whight.
-His subsequent studies have been with Patrick Messina and Pascal Moraguès in Paris.
+Anthony studied at Gonville & Caius College, Cambridge, the Royal Academy of Music and subsequently with Patrick Messina and Pascal Moraguès in Paris.